Wesley Morgan wins Colby award for 'The Hardest Place'

 “I’m excited to receive this award for military and intelligence coverage, since using the lens of Kunar province’s Pech valley to illustrate how those two subjects blended together at key points during the 20-year U.S. war in the Afghan east was one of my goals with ‘The Hardest Place,’” Morgan said in a statement Tuesday.

-Previous winners of the Colby award include Dexter Filkins, Karl Marlantes and Adam Higginbotham.
+The Colby Award is presented by Norwich University in Northfield, Vermont.
+Previous winners include Dexter Filkins, Karl Marlantes and Adam Higginbotham.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.